yonitjio/n2-doc/content/60-tutorials/40-data/_index.md

 6. Save, process and run the graph.
 A notification should be displayed showing the name of the first contact in your database.
    {{< figure
    src="./images/n2-first-contact.png"
-   alt="A message displaying first contact name" caption="A Message Displaying First Contact Name" width="100%"
+   alt="A message displaying first contact name." caption="A Message Displaying First Contact Name." width="100%"
    >}}